filecoin-project/filecoin-docs/docs/networks/README.md

 Calibration network is the most realistic simulation of the Filecoin mainnet:

-- Prospective storage miners can experience more realistic sealing performance and hardware requirements due to the use of final proofs constructions and parameters.
+- Prospective storage providers can experience more realistic sealing performance and hardware requirements due to the use of final proofs constructions and parameters.
 - Prospective storage clients can store and retrieve real data on the network.
 Clients can participate in deal-making workflows and storage + retrieval functionality.
 - Same sector size as mainnet.
 The calibration network supports 32 GiB and 64 GiB sectors.